 Shopping in Zanzibar is varied, cheap, and culturally exciting.
 The best shopping is available in Stone Town, where local goods and items imported from other African nations, as well as India, Arabia, and the Far East, are good value provided you bargain.

-There are a number of shops on Gizenga Street and Kenyatta Road that sell quality local artefacts, clothing, jewellery, massage oils, and spices - everything quintessentially Zanzibar!
+There are a number of shops on Gizenga Street and Kenyatta Road selling quality local artefacts like clothing, jewellery, massage oils, and spices.
 Here visitors can find colourful kangas or kikoys (sarongs), which make great souvenirs.
-Wooden chests and tinga tinga paintings are also sought-after Zanzibar souvenirs.
-Look out for street-side stalls where Masai women sell curios, jewellery, and batik fabrics.
+Wooden chests and tinga tinga paintings are sought-after, while street-side stalls have Masai women selling curios, jewellery, and batik fabrics.

 The silver shops on Gizenga, as well as in Sokomohogo Square, trade in antique or handcrafted silverware and jewellery, while gold is offered in stores on Tharia Street.
 On Darajani Street visitors can buy almost anything, including fresh produce from the Central Market.